haiku/buildtools/gcc/gcc/ada/doc/gnat_ugn/gnat_utility_programs.rst

   :switch:`--complexity-average`
     Report the average McCabe Cyclomatic Complexity for all the subprogram bodies, task bodies, entry bodies and statement sequences in package bodies.
-    The metric is computed and reported for whole set of processed Ada sources only.
+    The metric is reported for whole set of processed Ada sources only.

   :switch:`--no-complexity-average`
     Do not report the average McCabe Cyclomatic Complexity for all the subprogram bodies, task bodies, entry bodies and statement sequences in package bodies

-  .. index:: -ne (gnatmetric)
+  .. index:: --no-treat-exit-as-goto (gnatmetric)

-  :switch:`-ne`
+  :switch:`--no-treat-exit-as-goto`
     Do not consider ``exit`` statements as ``goto``\ s when computing Essential Complexity